tanthongtan/dv-cosine/README.md

 We highly encourage everyone to try and reproduce the experiments, and all thoughts and criticisms are greatly appreciated, thanks! :)

-We'll post the trained embeddings as well as the imdb preprocessed data after the anonymity period
+We'll post the trained embeddings as well as the imdb preprocessed data after the anonymity period, don't know a good way of hosting those files anonymously right now.